jckpn/lboro-comp-vision-notes/Computer Vision.md

 ### Steps for MDS

 1. Use PCA to get an initial configuration of the images in 2D/3D
-2. Calculate the 'stress' value of the initial configuration
+2. Calculate the ‘stress’ value of the initial configuration
 3. Iteratively move the images to reduce the stress value
 4. Stop when the stress value is low enough